-Mixologist Devon Espinosa of Pour Vous - Biography
+Mixologist Devon Espinosa of The Church Key - Biography

 He might be a successful bartender now, but food was Mixologist Devon Espinosa’s first passion.
 He got into the culinary arts when he was just 16 years old during his junior year of high school, and a year later entered himself into the LA-based C-Cap (Careers Through Culinary Arts) program for high school students.
 Espinosa won a full ride to the Culinary Institute of America in Hyde Park, graduating with an Associate’s degree in Culinary Arts and a Bachelor’s degree in Professional Studies, Business, and Management.
 Espinosa was clearly a natural in cuisine.
 During the C-Cap competition, Espinosa was hired—on the spot—by judge and Pastry Chef Sherry Yard, who trained Espinosa for nine months at Spago Beverly Hills.
 Espinosa’s next move took him to an internship at the Four Seasons in Beverly Hills under Executive Chef Conny Anderson, with whom Espinosa worked seasonally over the next two years.